 The fight against tax evasion and tax avoidance has progressed substantially over the last few years.
 International co-operation and exchange of information (EOI) have emerged as vital tools in tackling illicit financial flows (IFFs).
 Countries that are destinations for these flows, including financial centres in Europe, Asia, America, the Caribbean and Pacific, now participate in the global effort to improve tax transparency and EOI for tax purposes thus helping developing countries to prevent the outflows and identify the people involved.

-A recent report focused attention on the scale of IFFs from Africa.
-It estimated that Africa loses $50 to $60 billion each year through IFFs.
+A recent report from the High Level Panel on illicit financial flows from Africa focused attention on the scale of IFFs from Africa.
+It estimated that Africa loses USD 50 to USD 60 billion each year through IFFs.
 This includes money from tax evasion and other criminal activities (corruption, money laundering etc.) which undermine Africa’s development and governance agenda.
 The report also identified ways to tackle IFFs, including through EOI and improved international tax co-operation.

-Progress in enhancing international tax co-operation in Africa has been made through the framework of the Global Forum’s Africa Initiative but African countries are still not fully exploiting recent advances in international tax co-operation and EOI:
+While important progress has been made through the framework of the Global Forum’s Africa Initiative, African countries are still not fully exploiting recent advances in international tax co-operation and EOI:

 The Yaoundé Declaration marks the beginning of the next stage in the effort to improve international tax co-operation to combat IFFs in Africa.
 Originally signed by four countries in November 2017, during the Global Forum plenary meeting held in Yaoundé, Cameroon, the Declaration encouraged the African Union to begin a high-level discussion on tax co-operation, the fight against IFFs and their link to domestic resource mobilisation.
 Less than five years later, 33 African ministers of Finance and the African Union Commission now back the Declaration.